 Even if the student ultimately decides not to report the assault to the police, it is still very important to seek medical attention immediately for possible internal injuries or sexually transmitted diseases.
 Also, the collection of medical evidence becomes critical in the event of prosecution.
 Therefore, it is important to seek medical attention promptly and to refrain from taking a shower, douching, washing hands, changing clothes, or changing sheets or furnishings before seeking medical help.
 This will prevent the destruction of valuable evidence.
 At the Health Center or Emergency Room, if circumstances permit, the doctor will collect hair samples, semen samples, and other evidence.
 The police will be contacted to take possession of these samples until the student makes a decision about pursuing charges or not.

 Counseling is a very important step in helping someone who has been sexually assaulted regain control of her/his life.
 Sexual Assault is an extremely traumatic experience that needs professional attention.
-Several agencies in the area, both college and non-college affiliated, can be of assistance.
+Several agencies in the area, both university and non-university affiliated, can be of assistance.

 William & Mary Counseling Center: (757) 221-3620